MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Providers/FileSystem-Provider/Add-Content-for-FileSystem.md

 |Accept Pipeline Input?|false|
 |Accept Wildcard Characters?|false|

-### \-Force
+### -Force
- Adds contents to files even if they are read\-only.
-Without this parameter, read\-only files are not affected.
+ Adds contents to files even if they are read-only.
+Without this parameter, read-only files are not affected.

 |||
 |-|-|